 But each Age to its own.
 In the 18th century the art-hording Georgian aristocracy bought their Italian Old Masters, in the 19th century the art-loving Victorian Middle Classes bought their British landscapes, and in the 20th century the artless Oligarchs began buying Pop Art, Primitivism, and Abstract Expressionism; art made especially for the appreciation of people without an artistically inclined bone in their bodies.

 A reactionary antiquarian like me may believe the painting and sculpture of the past century to be the most puerile, repetitive, and downright dull period in the history of art but no one can knock its commercial and critical success.
 From Andy Warhol to Ai Weiwei, for the past fifty years the international art market has been a brilliantly orchestrated confidence trick dominated by vainglorious graphic designers and window dressers with delusions of grandeur – and they have all made fortunes.

 No wonder then that producers of almost every conceivable commodity have followed their lead, deliberately diluting their wares in order to appeal to the greatest number of potential buyers.
-Brewers now make flavourless ‘lite’ beer for people who don’t really like beer, studios make insipid superhero films for infantile adults who otherwise wouldn’t go to the cinema, and in ‘Mrs Brown’s Boys’ TV producers have been so kind as to make comedy for people with no sense of humour so why shouldn’t Jeff Koons make art that everyone can ‘get’, principally because there is nothing to get.
+Brewers now make flavourless ‘lite’ beer for people who don’t really like beer, film studios make insipid superhero movies for infantile adults who otherwise wouldn’t go to the cinema, and in ‘Mrs Brown’s Boys’ TV producers have been so kind as to make comedy for people with no sense of humour, so why shouldn’t Jeff Koons make art that everyone can ‘get’, principally because there is nothing to get.

 Marcel Duchamp is oft quoted as saying “anything is Art if the artist says it is”, but despite all the evidence to the contrary in this the Abstract Age I still believe that the opposite is true; anything can only be called Art when someone else says it is.